KamandPrompt/Algohack-Admin/README.md

-# Algohack-Admin
+# Algohack-IITMandi-Admin
-The admin side of algorithm hacking platform.
-(Admin platform)
+The admin platform for Algohack.